HomeSpecialties › Orthopaedic Surgery

 the hardest step

 The bottleneck.
 RACS's figures show recent intakes ran roughly 317–336 applicants for about 72–78 offers nationally — around one offer for every four to five applicants.
-Up to four attempts are allowed.
+The 2027 regulations set no maximum number of attempts.

 AOA 21 program (3 phases, SET 1–5)